bogdanvuk/pygears/docs/manual/index.rst

 Welcome to PyGears
 ==================

-HW Design - a Functional Approach
+HW Design: A Functional Approach
 ---------------------------------

 **PyGears** is an ambitious attempt to create a Python framework that facilitates describing digital hardware.
 It aims to augment current RTL methodology to drastically increase **composability** of hardware modules.
 Ease of composition leads to better **reusability**, since modules that compose better can be used in a wider variety of contexts.
 Set of reusable components can then form a well-tested and documented library that significantly speeds up the development process.

-For a guide through **PyGears** methodology, checkout `blog series on implementing RISC-V in PyGears <https://bogdanvuk.github.io/pygears/blog/riscv/introduction.html>`_.
+For a guide through **PyGears** methodology, checkout `blog series on implementing RISC-V in PyGears <https://www.pygears.org/blog/riscv/introduction.html>`_.

 For an introductory **PyGears** example, checkout :ref:`echo <echo-examples>`.
 A snippet is given below: